timescale/docs/mst/about-mst.md

 Managed Service for TimescaleDB availability features differ based on the service
 plan:

-*   Basic and Dev plans: These are single-node plans and with a two day backup history for Basic plan and with one day backup history for Dev plan day for Dev backup histories.
+*   Basic and Dev plans: These are single-node plans.
+Basic plans include a two-day backup history, and Dev plans include a one-day backup history.
 *   Pro plans: These are two-node plans with a master and a standby for higher availability, and three day backup histories.